-Australia, China tensions rise over coronavirus inquiry call
+Australia asks China to explain 'economic coercion' threat in coronavirus row

 China accounts for 26% of Australia’s total trade, worth around A$235 billion ($150 billion) in 2018/19, and is the biggest single market for Australian exports such as coal, iron ore, wine, beef, tourism and education.

-Birmingham said on Tuesday that Australia was a “crucial supplier to the Chinese economy, just as China’s economy indeed supplies valuable goods, resources and services to Australia’s economy”.

-Australia wanted to maintain a positive relationship with China, but would also seek other opportunities in places such as India and the European Union, he said.
+Birmingham said Australia wanted to maintain a positive relationship with China, but would also seek other opportunities in places such as India and the European Union.
 Trade with the European Union was worth A$114.3 billion and India A$30.3 billion in 2018/19.

 Even amid escalating diplomatic tensions in 2018/19, when Australia introduced foreign interference laws perceived to be aimed at China, two-way trade with China grew by 20%.